dortanes/gemini-desktop/README.md

    - Use drawer for quick queries
    - Switch to full mode for extended conversations
    - You can also open it in full screen mode (click F11)

+4. **Voice Mode** 🎤
+   - Press your voice mode hotkey (default: `Ctrl+Shift+V`) to activate hands-free mode
+   - Speak your question - the app will automatically detect when you're done
+   - Your speech will be converted to text and sent to Gemini
+   - The response will be read aloud using text-to-speech
+   - Perfect for hands-free interaction while working on other tasks

+## 🎤 Voice Mode

+The Voice Mode feature provides a completely hands-free way to interact with Gemini AI using speech-to-text and text-to-speech capabilities.

+> **FYI**: This feature uses Gemini's original built-in speech-to-text (STT) and text-to-speech (TTS) functionality - no additional services or APIs required!

+### How It Works

+1. **Activation**: Press the voice mode hotkey (default: `Ctrl+Shift+V`)
+2. **Voice Recording**: The app automatically starts recording your voice
+3. **Smart Detection**: Automatically detects when you've finished speaking (2-second pause)
+4. **Auto-Send**: Converts your speech to text and sends it to Gemini
+5. **Audio Response**: Gemini's response is automatically read aloud using text-to-speech

 ## 🛠️ Development